Helpful information from Mountains to Sound Home Inspection

 Consumer Challenges Around What Not To Flush:

-An aging infrastructure isn’t the only challenge utility professionals face.
+Aging infrastructure isn’t the only challenge utility professionals face.
 In some communities, a much larger problem already exists.
 For example, when Jim Holzapfel, water utility director for the city of Naperville, Illinois, is asked the largest problem his department faces, the answer comes quickly.
 “Flushable wipes,” says Holzapfel.
 “They are nearly indestructible.”

 Naperville Water Distribution and Collections Manager Tony Conn agrees.
 “We have a multi-residential facility that feeds into a particular pump station.
 Normally we’d pull the pumps twice a year to do maintenance.
 But in the last four months, we’ve pulled these pumps 53 times, all because of flushable wipes.”